Suprith-44/suprith-s/README.md

 ### Identification of criminal transactions in bitcoin
 - Developed machine learning model identify criminal transactions within Bitcoin network enhancing security.
+- Leveraged advanced techniques to analyze transaction patterns and detect anomalous behavior associated with illegal activities.
+- Implemented the model to assist in preventing fraudulent transactions and ensuring compliance with regulatory standards in cryptocurrency transactions.

 ## Technical Skills
 - Proficient in Python, R, Javascript, C.